 EIB leave is available only after it is accrued and may never be used in advance.
-You must use 16 hours (pro-rated based on FTE) of PTO before accessing EIB.
+You must use 16 hours (pro-rated based on FTE) of PTO or other paid leave before accessing EIB.
 However, you may be able to directly access EIB in the following situations:

-- You may have direct access to EIB for an approved, continuous leave that is approved by the Leave Center.
+- Continuous or intermittent leave that is approved by the HR Leave Center.

-- You may have direct access to a maximum of 16 hours of EIB (pro-rated based on FTE) per fiscal year (not per immediate family member) for the care of an immediate family member.
+- A maximum of 16 hours (pro-rated based on FTE) per fiscal year using Direct Access for Dependent (DDD) for the care of an immediate family member.
 A total of 16 hours can be used per fiscal year, not per family member.

-- If you or your immediate family member has been admitted for an overnight hospital stay.
+- If you or your immediate family member were admitted for an overnight hospital stay.

-- You may have direct access to a maximum of 8 hours of EIB (pro-rated based on FTE) per fiscal year using Dependent Parent Teacher Conference (DDP) to attend school sponsored educational activities for your child using your Extended Illness Bank (EIB).
+- A maximum of 8 hours (pro-rated based on FTE) per fiscal year using Dependent Parent Teacher Conference (DDP) to attend school sponsored educational activities for your child.

 If you are on paid leave on the first day of the month, you may not use EIB leave accrued for that month until after first returning to work.

 Eligibility for Direct Access to EIB vs. EIB Hours Available